Keyboard shortcuts

 • Default value: false

-This option corresponds to the -h or --human-readable command line option and will display file sizes in human readable format if set to true.
+This option corresponds to -h or --human-readable and displays human-readable file sizes using powers of 1024 when set to true.

 no_icons